openHPI/xikolo-learnanalytics/README.md

 # The openHPI Learning Analytics Service

 The learning analytics service (*"Lanalytics"*) of the [openHPI](https://open.hpi.de/) platform.

+This service was developed to enhance the functionality of the [core application](https://github.com/openHPI/xikolo-core/) and is intended to be operated alongside it.
-The service is used for processing tracked learner interaction events, enables reports, and provides specific course statistics.
+It is used for processing tracked learner interaction events, enables reports, and provides specific course statistics.

 ## License